 2. Registering as Self-Employed

 The requirement to register as self-employed through HMRC arises whenever you make more than £1,000 in annual income.
 The obligation to register with HMRC exists only when your yearly income exceeds £1,000, yet you do not need to register if your earnings fall below this amount.
-There are three main reasons to stay registered with HMRC:

-• You should make Class 2 National Insurance voluntary payments to safeguard your NI record.
+You need to present evidence of self-employment status to claim Tax-Free Childcare.
+You should make Class 2 National Insurance voluntary payments to safeguard your NI record.
+You must register to file a Self Assessment tax return.

 3. Learning Your Tax Obligations

 Being a TikTok influencer requires knowledge about UK tax responsibilities because failing to comply with HMRC rules might trigger penalties.
 All income that comes from sponsorships, brand deals, and merchandise sales requires proper reporting.
-Proper financial management depends on knowledge about tax guidelines for income tax and National Insurance Contributions to prevent unexpected tax liabilities.
+Proper financial management depends on knowledge about tax guidelines for Income Tax and National Insurance Contributions to prevent unexpected tax liabilities.

-Income Tax:
+Income Tax

 National Insurance Contributions (NICs)